monofuel/monolab/README.md

 - maybe check out using terraform for k8s? https://registry.terraform.io/providers/hashicorp/kubernetes/latest/docs/resources/deployment

+# TF notes

+- "could not find the record with hash" likely means my home IP changed and I need to update the whitelist

 # TrueNAS notes

 - use 1 dataset for each nfs share (for zfs reasons)